sambaiga/net-load-best-practise/README.md

 ```

 ## Training
 - To begin training the model(s), start by optimizing the hyperparameters of the deep-learning-based forecasting model.
-This can be achieved by executing the code provided in the [SmartGridcomHyper](https://github.com/feelab-info/net-load-best-practices/blob/main/notebook/SmartGridcomHyper-params.ipynb).
+This can be achieved by executing the code provided in the [Benchmark-Hyper-params-MLVS-PT](https://github.com/feelab-info/net-load-best-practices/blob/main/notebook/Benchmark-Hyper-params-MLVS-PT.ipynb) and [Benchmark-Hyper-params-SPS-UK](https://github.com/feelab-info/net-load-best-practices/blob/main/notebook/Benchmark-Hyper-params-SPS-UK.ipynb).
 - python experiment.py --dataset pt_dataset --exp_name PT-Benchmark --exp_type short-long --epochs 50

 - Once the hyperparameters have been optimized, proceed to train the model for all experiments.
-This can be done by running the code available in the [SmartGridcomExperiment](https://github.com/feelab-info/net-load-best-practices/blob/main/notebook/SmartGridcomExperiment.ipynb) notebook.
+This can be done by running the code available in the [Benchmark-experiment-MLVS-PT](https://github.com/feelab-info/net-load-best-practices/blob/main/notebook/Benchmark-experiment-MLVS-PT.ipynb) and [Benchmark-experiment-SPS-UK](https://github.com/feelab-info/net-load-best-practices/blob/main/notebook/Benchmark-experiment-SPS-UK.ipynb) notebooks.

 ## Evaluation
 - After training the models and obtaining the results, the next step is to evaluate those results.
-You can follow the procedure outlined in the  [SmartGridcom-Results-Analysis](https://github.com/feelab-info/net-load-best-practices/blob/main/notebook/SmartGridcom-Results-Analysis.ipynb) notebook to analyze and evaluate the obtained outcomes.
+You can follow the procedure outlined in the [Results-Analysis-MLVS-PT](https://github.com/feelab-info/net-load-best-practices/blob/main/notebook/Results-Analysis-MLVS-PT.ipynb) and [Results-analysis-SPS-UK](https://github.com/feelab-info/net-load-best-practices/blob/main/notebook/Results-analysis-SPS-UK.ipynb) notebooks to analyze and evaluate the obtained outcomes.

-## Results